Our motivation and inspiration

 Dedicated to creating opportunities for the next generation

 Roderick McLeod, Pauline’s brother, is the Founder of the Pauline E. McLeod Foundation.
-Under his leadership, the Foundation seeks to continue Pauline’s journey of building acceptance, understanding and healing with a focus on creating positive opportunities for the next generations.
+The Foundation seeks to continue Pauline’s journey of building acceptance, understanding and healing with a focus on creating positive opportunities for the next generations.

 The Foundation’s focus areas include First Nations mental health, entrepreneurship and education as well as positive employment opportunities for First Nations Australians.